sanidhyamangal/gans/README.md

 import tensorflow as tf # for tf related ops

-from gans.models import ConvolutionalGeneratorModel, ConvolutionalDiscriminativeModel # importing models from train_ops import WasserstienGANTrainer # for perfroming training ops
+from gans.models import ConvolutionalGeneratorModel, ConvolutionalDiscriminativeModel # importing models from gans.train_ops import WasserstienGANTrainer # for perfroming training ops

 # load your dataset here, here for sake of simplicity we are naming it as dataset